2023 Best Visual & Performing Arts Schools in Missouri

 Read full report on Visual & Performing Arts at University of Missouri - Kansas City

-Stephens College ranked #9 on this year’s Best Visual & Performing Arts Schools in Missouri list.
-Stephens is a fairly small private not-for-profit school located in the medium-sized city of Columbia.
+Stephens College did quite well in this year’s ranking of the best schools for visual and performing arts students.
+It came in at #9 on the list.
+Stephens is a small private not-for-profit school located in the midsize city of Columbia.

 While working on their degree, visual and performing arts majors at Stephens accumulate an average of around $28,000 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $213.

-Full Visual & Performing Arts at Stephens College Report
+Read full report on Visual & Performing Arts at Stephens College

-University of Central Missouri ranked #10 on this year’s Best Visual & Performing Arts Schools in Missouri list.
-Located in the distant town of Warrensburg, UCM is a public school with a large student population.
+University of Central Missouri did quite well in this year’s ranking of the best schools for visual and performing arts students.
+It came in at #10 on the list.
+Located in the town of Warrensburg, UCM is a public school with a large student population.

 On average, visual and performing arts graduates from UCM take out $26,490 in student loans while working on their degree.